byronbytes/NoLexa/README.md

 - Reboot your device into recovery mode, fastboot, or regular rebooting.
 (100% Complete)
 - Disable OTA Upates.
 (0% Complete)
 - Screenshot and screen-record your screen.
 (50% Complete)
-- Dump all system information to a text file (85% Complete)
+- Dump all system information to a text file.
+(85% Complete)
+- Backup and Restore your device.
+(5% Complete)

  ## Supported Devices
 NoLexa currently supports the following Kindle Fire Devices.